 In Alaska’s rugged landscapes, nature’s pantry is brimming with delicious fungi waiting to be discovered.
 Whether you’re drawn to the thrill of foraging or simply curious about what’s available on the floors of the 49th state, we’re here to help.
-In this article we’ll cover everything you need to know about foraging for fungi in Alaska, which ones are okay to eat, poisonous, and a few that are questionable.
+In this article we’ll cover everything you need to know about foraging Mushrooms in Alaska, which ones are okay to eat, poisonous, and a few that are questionable.
 So join us as we uncover Alaska’s edible mushrooms.

 My Experience with Edible Mushrooms in Alaska